atRealAAZ/atrealaaz.github.io/_posts/2023-08-02-the-benefit-of-atomic-thoughts.md

 Are you imagining them?
 You must be.
 You are made up of them.

 And the funny part is that in the imagining of molecules, molecules are involved.
+How poetic, that the conceptualization of something is realzed by that same thing.

 And not just in imagining them.
 Every process in your body uses it.